outdreamer/build-a-cure/docs/tasks/addition.md

 		- test if the likely result of an addition will probably be higher than 9

 	- insights that a network could identify which are basic & required to create the accurate/complete operation of addition
-		- variables like 'sequence', 'position', and 'adjacent position values' are relevant variables to addition
+		- variables like 'sequence', 'position', 'combine (add, as in combine without overlap or dimension change)', and 'adjacent position values' are relevant variables to addition
 		- functions like 'add extra value of previous operation to next left digit, in addition to existing values in that digit position' are also required for addition

 	- insights that a network could identify which are useful to create the accurate/complete operation of addition